strands-project/strands_tabletop_perception/table_detection/README.md

 * `/primitive_extraction/primitive_marker_array` - All detected planes from the last processed point cloud as `visualization_msgs/MarkerArray`.
 * `/table_detection/primitive_marker_array` - All detected tables from the last processed point cloud as `visualization_msgs/MarkerArray`.
 * `/primitives_to_tables/table_markers` - Tracked tables that have been determined to be new instances or merged with an old one, published as `visualization_msgs/Marker`.

+The launch file has a bunch of options and parameters, notably for determining what is a table:

+* `min_height` - Minimum height of a table plane.
+* `max_height` - Maximum height of a table plane.
+* `max_angle` - Maximum deviation of table normal from straight up.
+* `min_side_ratio` - Minimum ratio of shortest side divided by longest side.
+* `min_area` - Minimum area of table plane.